lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

 ## 6. Night Mode
 Inspired by NUSMods, this was suggested as a joke during one of our meetings.
 We eventually decided to implement it in our webpages.
-There's a button near the top of the page to toggle NightMode functionality in each webpage.
+There's a sun/moon icon in the navbar which toggles night mode for the website.

 It was primarily done using jQuery, we selected the `#!HTML <body>` tag to add a CSS class `#!css class='dark'`.
 From there, we used CSS to edit the font and